pydanny/pydanny-event-notes/Pycon2013/event.rst

     * Founder of Twisted
     * has been doing event-driven architecture since he was 8 years old
+    * Not stupid enough to attempt live-coding while on stage.

 Things that are hard in Javascript
 ====================================